© 2017 by Rabbi Dr. Zvi Aviner

 Like a Cedar of Lebanon shall he be exalted…” (Psalm 92)

 As the Sabbath approaches, King David says, evildoers will flourish like dry grass, so that they will be easily burn.
-YHVH will come out and burn them.
+YHVH’s Light will burn them to ashes.

 Then, King David says, a ‘righteous man’ shall flourish like a Palm Tree.